 Winterization is the process of removing fats and waxes from the hemp extract.
 The process involves dissolving the CBD oil coming out of the CO2 extractor in food grade ethanol and subsequently chilling the ethanol oil mixture down to -20 degrees Celsius.
 The fats and waxes are less soluble at those temperatures and they will precipitate while the cannabinoids remain in solution.
 The fats and waxes are then filtered before solvent removal.

 Why Winterize and Filter Your Oil?

-larity of a hemp or cannabis extract often go hand-in-hand, and remaining waxes can cause a final distillate to be cloudy or of undesired consistency – not the result a producer wants to see after all the hard work.
+clarity of a hemp extract often go hand-in-hand, and remaining waxes can cause a final distillate to be cloudy or of undesired consistency – not the result a producer wants to see after all the hard work.